oktadev/okta-blog/_source/_posts/2022-08-15-spring-boot-crud-update.md

 The Spring Boot app will include an H2 in-memory database and will use Spring Data JPA to map our todo data model to a database table for persistence.
 As you'll see, the server will leverage Spring Boot's ability to quickly expose data via a REST API with a minimum of configuration.

-The client will use [Vue 3](https://vuejs.org/) and the Quasar Framework.
-[The Quasar Framework](https://quasar.dev/) provides components and layout tools to help build Vue applications quickly with a consistent, high-quality user interface.
+The client will use [Vue 3](https://vuejs.org/) and the Quasar framework.
+[The Quasar framework](https://quasar.dev/) provides components and layout tools to help build Vue applications quickly with a consistent, high-quality user interface.

 **Prerequisites:**